Disco Zoo: Gameplay

-After maxing out 15 pens, the two space regions of Moon and Mars are unlocked.
-When rescuing an animal of which the player already has 25 copies in their zoo, they will also be given the option to prepare it for space instead of releasing it.
+After maxing out 15 pens, the three space regions of Moon, Mars, and Constellation are unlocked.
+When rescuing an animal of which the player already has 25 specimens in their zoo, they will also be given the option to prepare it for space instead of releasing it.
 This stores the animal in the Space Pen where a maximum of 10 animals of each species can be held.
-Those animals are used to fulfill Space Requests, each requiring certain animals of a region in certain quantities and rewarding the player with Space Coins, an alternative currency of the game and the only way to rescue animals from the Moon and Mars regions.
+Those animals are used to fulfill Space Requests, each requiring certain animals of a region in certain quantities and rewarding the player with Space Coins, an alternative currency of the game and the only way to rescue animals from the space regions.

-Players can use the game's other currency, "Discobux", to hold a disco party in the zoo at any time, which keeps animals awake and doubles the amount of coins received from exhibits; additionally, a disco ball appears at the top of the screen, disco music plays, and both zoo patrons and animals dance for the duration of the party.
+Players can use the game's other currency, "DiscoBux", to hold a disco party in the zoo at any time, which keeps animals awake and doubles the amount of coins received from exhibits; additionally, a disco ball appears at the top of the screen, disco music plays, and both zoo patrons and animals dance for the duration of the party.
 When a disco is not in progress, animals are subject to falling asleep after a specified time, after which they will not earn coins until the user wakes them up.
 Short discos will happen for free if a trophy is earned from releasing set numbers of animals.
-Players can choose to hold parties for one minute, one hour, or eight hours, depending on the amount of Discobux they choose to spend.
+Players can choose to hold parties for one minute, one hour, or eight hours, depending on the amount of DiscoBux they choose to spend.

-After obtaining at least 10 copies of each animal of at least 10 regions, the player will be offered the option to reset the game and start over, losing all coins, animals and statues but keeping any Discobux, Space Coins and decorative items.
+After obtaining at least 10 copies of each animal of at least 10 regions, the player will be offered the option to reset the game and start over, losing all coins, animals and statues but keeping any DiscoBux, Space Coins, and decorative items.
 This opens up unlocking of Timeless animals.
-One new Timeless animal is unlocked after each game reset, requiring 12 game resets to unlock them all.
+One new Timeless animal is unlocked after each game reset, requiring 14 game resets to unlock them all.